Mild — Worry Is Present but Manageable

 When should I escalate to a professional?

-If your score rises above 10 on a re-screen, if anxiety starts interfering with work or relationships, if you develop panic attacks, if sleep collapses, or if you begin avoiding places or people, book an appointment with your GP or licensed therapist.
+If symptoms get worse on a re-screen, if anxiety starts interfering with work or relationships, if you develop panic attacks, if sleep collapses, or if you begin avoiding places or people, book an appointment with your GP or licensed therapist.
 Do not wait for a crisis.

 Is mild anxiety the same as just being a worrier?

 Not quite.
 "Being a worrier" describes a trait.
 A mild anxiety score describes your state over the past two weeks.
-Someone with anxious temperament can score minimal during a calm season; someone with a relaxed temperament can score mild after a big life event.
+Someone with anxious temperament can score in the steady band during a calm season; someone with a relaxed temperament can score mild after a big life event.
 Treat this result as a snapshot, not a label.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.